 I implemented a daily grammar time, but I only had 10 minutes to spend on grammar each day.
 This forced me to get focused and more consistent.

 YOU can help your students to master their language standards in just 10 minutes per day.
 I did!
 And I am here to tell you exactly how it can be done!

-First, I have a few tips, and then I will dive in deep with the activities that helped my students to be successful.
+First, I have a few tips, and then I will dive in deep with the activities that helped my students succeed.

 3 Must-Know Tips for Teaching Grammar

 Grammar Does NOT Replace Writing